Tiny-Earth/DemoSite/site/src/design.md

     By the end of this module, you will be able to...

     - Describe the idea of backward design and consider how to apply it to your own course.
-    - Explain how backward design can support an inclusive learning environment.
+    - Explain how backward design can support an inclusive learning experience.
     - Practice applying backward design to your course by drafting a course map.
     - Practice writing learning goals and objectives for your course that incorporate the six facets of science and inclusive learning.
     - Evaluate the level of cognitive engagement (Bloom’s level) for learning objectives.